Sacred Stacks, for 21st Century Scholars

 Computer Lab in Shannon Library

-Shannon Library created a computer lab to prepare for the launch of new networking technology, funded by part of $500,000 STM recieved from the province’s Centenary Capital Fund.
+Shannon Library created a computer lab to prepare for the launch of new networking technology, funded in part by $500,000 that STM received from the province’s Centenary Capital Fund.
 Offices were renovated and removed to accommodate for needs of faculty, staff and students in the future.
-A ribbon cutting to open the new computer lab, pictured above left, was held November 15, 2000.
-Glenn Hagel cuts the ribbon joined by, from left, STM President Rev. George Smith, MLA Graham Addley, MLA Peter Prebble, and STM Librarian Donna Brockmeyer-Klebaum.
-The lab was funded by part of $500,000 announced for STM from the province’s Centenary Capital Fund.
-Proposals and ideas were submitted but the design ultimately chosen for the computer lab is pictured above on the right.
+A ribbon-cutting ceremony to open the new computer lab, pictured above left, was held on November 15, 2000.
+Glenn Hagel cuts the ribbon joined by, from left, STM President Rev. George Smith, MLA Graham Addley, MLA Peter Prebble, and STM Library Director Dr. Donna Brockmeyer.
+Proposals and ideas were submitted but the design ultimately chosen by Brockmeyer for the computer lab is pictured above on the right.

 Elegance and Function

-In July 2001, custom oak and glass display bookcase and shelves were built (seen above).
-They add style, charm, and architecture to the library while offering the functionality of a space that is able protect and showcase some of the more valueable items in our collection.
+In July 2001, custom oak and glass display bookcase and shelves were designed by Brockmeyer and built to accommodate the Anglin Collection in Catholic Church history.
+They were made possible through a $10,000.00 donation from Evelyn and Isobel Burkittt.
+They add style, charm, and architectural interest to the library while offering the functionality of a space that is able protect and showcase some of the rare and valueable items in the collection.
+The Burkitts later donated an additional $275,000.00 toward library renovations and scholarshps.

-Shelves hung on the back wall (seen above) prior to 2001, did not offer enough space for our growing collection, nor did it add to the sophisticated look Shannon library is now known for.
+Historically, prior to 2001, shelves hung on the back wall (seen above).
+They did not offer enough space for growing collections, nor did it add to the sophisticated look Shannon library is now known for.
 The new custom design doubled the amount of shelf space at the back of the reading room.

 Launch of the Library Catalogue Integration

 In 2002, STM’s Shannon Library and The U of S Library entered into a Library Catalogue Integration Agreement which founded the merge of the two library catalogues.
-This milestone was long awaited by both institutions.
-The idea was first proposed in 1989, and options and estimates for this initiative were investigated many times since.
+This agreement was similar to one that Dr. Brockmeyer has developed for NEOS, in Alberta in the early 1990s.
+This milestone at STM was long awaited; the idea was first proposed in 1989, and options and estimates for this initiative were investigated many times since.

 Finally realized in 2003, the merge of the catalogues enabled students, researchers, faculty and staff to quickly find all combined holdings.
 This collaboration meant new book acquisitions could be coordinated more easily, avoiding duplication and making better use of funds.
-As well as being able to better leverage governmental resources and improve library automation and information technology.
+As well, it enabled better use of government funds by sharing resources and improve tecnological accessibility.

-This merger has reinforced and strengthened the partnership between St. Thomas More and the University of Saskatchewan.
+This merger has reinforced and strengthened the partnership between St. Thomas More College and the University of Saskatchewan, at a very nominal fee.

 As the library director for STM, Dr. Donna Brockmeyer hosted an opening for the launch of the joint library catalogue.
-Aboriginal singer and drummer, Joesph Naytowhow performed and the program also featured STM president George Smith, CSB and Frank Winter, the library director for the U of S.
+Aboriginal singer and drummer, Joesph Naytowhow performed "We are One People" and the program also featured STM president George Smith, CSB and Frank Winter, the library director for the U of S Library

 |Before it was replaced, the off-white and grey flooring gave Shannon library an instutional feel.|